adrijardi/coding42/posts/2017-02-16-getting-started-with-functional-programming.markdown

 title: Getting started with Functional Programming
 ---

-Functional programming is not about learning an specific programming language, it's a paradigm and, whilst it's true that it will help you using a language that provides certain tools, nowadays most languages can allow functional programming to one or another degree.
+Functional programming (FP) is not about learning an specific programming language, it's a paradigm and, whilst it's true that it will help you using a language that provides certain tools, nowadays most languages can allow functional programming to one or another degree.

 ## But, what does functional programming mean?